 Nerve conduction velocity test

-The nerve conduction velocity (NCV) test measures the strength and speed at which a nerve is able to transmit an electrical signal to other areas of the body.
+The nerve conduction velocity test measures the strength and speed at which a nerve is able to transmit an electrical signal to other areas of the body.
 The test is performed by placing electrodes on the surface of the skin at various points over a nerve.
 One electrode delivers small electrical shocks to the nerve, while the other records the nerve’s responses.
-In FAP patients, NCV is often decreased.
+Nerve conduction velocity is often decreased in FAP patients.

 Tilt table test

 This test monitors the response of blood pressure and heart rate to changes in posture and position.
-The patient lies flat on a table, with the upper part of the body tilted in the upright position.
+The patient lies flat on a table, and the upper part of the body is then tilted to the upright position.
 Normally, blood vessels become narrower and heart rate increases to compensate for the drop in blood pressure.
-This response may be slowed or abnormal if the patient has autonomic neuropathy, a condition sometimes seen in those with FAP.
+This response may be slowed or abnormal if the patient has autonomic neuropathy, a condition sometimes seen in those with FAP that occurs when the nerves that control involuntary bodily functions are damaged.

 Thermoregulatory sweat test